indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 ### Data Wrangling

-During this first step, the data was inspected to identify and address NULL values and missing data by using a replacement method.
-The method was applied to replace or fill in the missing or NULL values.
+During this first step, the data was inspected to identify and address NULL values.

 1. Build a datbase.
 2. Create table and insert the data.